-Now in this video tutorial, I’m going to showcase some pure time comparisons.
-I’ll take you through how you can compare one time period to another time period, based on a week or a number and not a particular date.
+In this tutorial, I’m going to demonstrate some pure time comparisons.
+I’ll take you through how you can compare one time period to another , based on a week or a number and not a particular date.

 As a result, you can and will be able to utilize what you learn across various time horizons.
 Additionally, I’m going to go a step further and really dive into how can we analyze from one week to another across any time period.
 For instance, it could be one week of a previous month or a week to the same month last year.

 So first, I’m going to show you what happens when you use the time intelligence calculation (DATEADD) and why it won’t work.
 We have to use some custom logic to actually get it working.

 Time Intelligence For Custom Calendars